borgified/playerbase_predictor/README.md

 predicts when games are played on alleg

-watch it in action: http://localhost/cgi-bin/pp.pl
+watch it in action: <a href="http://spathiwa.com/cgi-bin/pp.pl">http://spathiwa.com/cgi-bin/pp.pl</a>